gammapy/gammapy/docs/user-guide/howto.rst

 .. accordion-header::
-    :id: collapseHowToEight
+    :id: HowToReduceData
-    :title: Reduce data
+    :title: Perform data reduction loop with multi-processing
     :link: ../tutorials/api/makers.html#data-reduction-loop

-There are two ways for the data reductions steps to be implemented.
-Either a loop is used to run the full reduction chain, or `~gammapy.makers.DatasetsMaker` is utilised to perform the reduction loop internally.
+There are two ways for the data reduction steps to be implemented.
+Either a loop is used to run the full reduction chain, or the reduction is performed with multi-processing tools by utilising `~gammapy.makers.DatasetsMaker` to perform the loop internally.

 .. accordion-footer::

 .. accordion-header::
-    :id: collapseHowToNine
+    :id: collapseHowToEight
     :title: Compute cumulative significance
     :link: ../tutorials/analysis-1d/spectral_analysis.html#source-statistic